girish2804/uninformed-search/README.md

 # 15-Puzzle Solver

 A Python implementation for solving the 15-puzzle problem using various uninformed search algorithms.
-The solver can find a solution path from any solvable initial state to a goal state and can also compare the performance of different search methods.
+The solver can find a solution path from any solvable initial state to a goal state and can also run benchmarks to compare the performance of different search methods over many random puzzles.

 ## Features

 -   Solves the 15-puzzle (4x4 grid).
 -   Checks for puzzle solvability before attempting a search.
+-   **Benchmarking Mode**: Automatically generates and solves dozens or hundreds of puzzles to provide stable performance metrics.
 -   Implements three search algorithms:
     -   **Breadth-First Search (BFS)**: Guaranteed to find the shortest solution path.
     -   **Depth-First Search (DFS)**: Not optimal and may be very slow or run out of memory.
     -   **Iterative Deepening DFS (IDDFS)**: Combines the benefits of DFS's low memory footprint with BFS's optimality.
--   Command-line interface for easy execution and scripting.
+-   Flexible command-line interface for both single solves and batch benchmarking.
--   Ability to compare the performance of all implemented algorithms on a given puzzle.

 ## File Structure

 -   `puzzle_model.py`: Contains the core logic for the puzzle.
 This includes the `PuzzleNode` class, state transition functions, solvability checks, and the implementation of the BFS, DFS, and IDDFS search algorithms.
 -   `test_puzzle.py`: Provides a command-line interface (CLI) to interact with the puzzle solver.
-It parses user arguments, calls the appropriate functions from `puzzle_model.py`, and displays the results.
+It can solve a single user-defined puzzle or run a large benchmark of randomly generated puzzles.

 ## Requirements